cumulusmx/ImportWLK/README.md

 ImportWLK has to be told the first date when you expect data to be available.
 To do this it reads the "Records Began Date" from your Cumulus.ini file.

-This is set to the first time you run Cumulus MX on a new installation.
+By default this is set to the first time you run Cumulus MX.

 If you have imported old data from another program, or another installation of Cumulus (and you have used the original Cumulus.ini file), then you will have to change the date in Cumulus MX to set it to the earlist date in your imported data.